-- Ability to maintain social distancing. - Avoiding physical contact between persons from different households. - Avoid high risk activities such as singing, playing instruments that are blown into, shouting. - Ensuring thorough cleaning of kitchen and all equipment to be used in food preparation/cooking.
-Ensure all those preparing/cooking food have washed hand thoroughly before working with food. - Ensure that Anchors and Juniors are spaced at least 1m apart when doing table-based activities.
-Leaders should continue to try to maintain a 2m distance if not possible they should wear a facemask.
+- Ability to maintain social distancing until the 22nd October when social distancing requirements are removed. - Avoiding physical contact between persons from different households. - Avoid high risk activities such as singing, playing instruments that are blown into, shouting until approval for such activities is provided by Regional Headquarters. - Ensuring thorough cleaning of kitchen and all equipment to be used in food preparation/cooking.
+Ensure all those preparing/cooking food have washed hand thoroughly before working with food. - Ensure that Anchors and Juniors are spaced at least 1m apart when doing table-based activities until the 22nd October.
+Leaders should continue to try to maintain a 2m distance and they must wear a face mask.